18F/handbook/_pages/about-us/teams/product.md

 ## Joining the Product team

-### Checklist
+### First week
-[Here’s the list](https://github.com/18F/onboarding-documents/blob/master/Checklists/team-based-checklists/product-new-hire-checklist.md) of things to do during your first week on the Product team.

-Please note that you might not have much assigned work during your first week here.
+You might not have much assigned work during your first week here.
 That’s okay and expected.
 If you’ve gotten all the government onboarding items done and a project still hasn’t landed, you have two options - shadow a Product Lead on a current project or work on an internal project that isn't funded but that will help us all work better together.
 Talk to the Director of Product and your onboarding buddy to get more information about how you can get involved with pairing or an internal project.

 ### Product lead guide